campuscode/rails-guides-pt-BR/pt-BR/autoloading_and_reloading_constants.md

 Reloading can be enabled or disabled.
 The setting that controls this behavior is `config.cache_classes`, which is false by default in `development` mode (reloading enabled), and true by default in `production` mode (reloading disabled).

-Rails detects files have changed using an evented file monitor (default), or walking the autoload paths, depending on `config.file_watcher`.
+Rails uses an evented file monitor to detect files changes by default.
+It can be configured instead to detect file changes by walking the autoload paths.
+This is controlled by the `config.file_watcher` setting.

 In a Rails console there is no file watcher active regardless of the value of `config.cache_classes`.
-This is so because, normally, it would be confusing to have code reloaded in the middle of a console session, the same way you generally want an individual request to be served by a consistent, non-changing set of application classes and modules.
+This is because, normally, it would be confusing to have code reloaded in the middle of a console session.
+Similar to an individual request, you generally want a console session to be served by a consistent, non-changing set of application classes and modules.

 However, you can force a reload in the console by executing `reload!`: